superjax/website/content/lie_algebra_tutorial/01-vectors.md

 The
 topic of Lie groups is fundamental to much of modern physics, and therefore has a deep and rich history going back several decades.
-At a high level, Lie theory connects the \emph{symmetries} of nature with differential equations.
+At a high level, Lie theory connects the _symmetries_ of nature with differential equations.
 Rotations and rigid body transformations are two examples of such natural symmetries.
 The use of Lie group theory has recently become prevalent in state-of-the-art methods in